 Microsoft Edge extensions

-Recently Microsoft confirmed that they embracing the Open Source Chromium platform for their Edge browser on Windows and other popular operating systems.
+Microsoft recently confirmed that they embracing the Open Source Chromium platform for their Edge browser on Windows and other popular operating systems.
 Most of the internet users have welcomed this move.

 Once in the ’90s, Microsoft had the dominance in browser market share with their famous Internet Explorer.
 But those days are gone with the release of Chromium-based Google Chrome browser and the increasing dominance of Google in the field of web.